Canadian Imperial Bank of Commerce (NYSE:CM) Holdings Lowered by Wetherby Asset Management Inc.

 The company also recently disclosed a quarterly dividend, which will be paid on Thursday, January 28th.
 Stockholders of record on Tuesday, December 29th will be paid a $1.096 dividend.
 This represents a $4.38 dividend on an annualized basis and a dividend yield of 5.01%.
 The ex-dividend date is Monday, December 28th.
 Canadian Imperial Bank of Commerce’s payout ratio is 62.14%.

 A number of brokerages recently commented on CM.
-CIBC raised shares of Canadian Imperial Bank of Commerce from a “sector perform” rating to an “outperform” rating and boosted their price objective for the company from $111.00 to $122.00 in a research report on Friday, December 4th.
-Bank of America lifted their target price on shares of Canadian Imperial Bank of Commerce from $103.00 to $110.00 and gave the company a “neutral” rating in a research note on Friday, August 28th.
-Canaccord Genuity reiterated a “buy” rating on shares of Canadian Imperial Bank of Commerce in a research note on Friday, December 4th.
+BidaskClub raised shares of Canadian Imperial Bank of Commerce from a “hold” rating to a “buy” rating in a research report on Saturday, December 12th.
+Royal Bank of Canada raised shares of Canadian Imperial Bank of Commerce from a “sector perform” rating to an “outperform” rating in a research report on Friday, December 4th.
 BMO Capital Markets initiated coverage on shares of Canadian Imperial Bank of Commerce in a research note on Friday, December 4th.
 They issued a “market perform” rating for the company.
-Finally, ValuEngine cut shares of Canadian Imperial Bank of Commerce from a “hold” rating to a “sell” rating in a research note on Monday, December 7th.
+Credit Suisse Group lifted their target price on shares of Canadian Imperial Bank of Commerce from $105.00 to $108.00 and gave the company an “underperform” rating in a research note on Friday, December 4th.
+Finally, CIBC upgraded shares of Canadian Imperial Bank of Commerce from a “sector perform” rating to an “outperform” rating and lifted their target price for the company from $111.00 to $122.00 in a research note on Friday, December 4th.
 Two equities research analysts have rated the stock with a sell rating, four have assigned a hold rating and nine have assigned a buy rating to the stock.
 The company has an average rating of “Hold” and an average target price of $101.58.

 Canadian Imperial Bank of Commerce Company Profile